mabuckjr/Election_Analysis/README.md

   - Charles Casper Stockham: 23.0% (85,213)
   - Diana DeGette: 73.8% (272,892)
   - Raymon Anthony Doane: 3.1% (11,606)
-- Dianna Degette won the elction with a landslide victory
+- Dianna Degette won the elction with a landslide victory with 73.8% of the popular vote (272,892 total)
-## Challenge Overview
+- The results for each county were:
+-   Jefferson: 10.% (38,855)
+-   Denver: 82.8% (306,055)
+-   Arapahoe: 6.7% (24,801)
+- Denver County had the largest turnout with 82.8% of all votes cast (306,055 in total) Here is a photo of the output from my analysis

-## Challenge Summary
+## Summary